|More than 8,000 searchable pages indexed.|

+March 1955 Popular Electronics[Table of Contents]People old and young enjoy waxing nostalgic about and learning some of the history of early electronics.
 Popular Electronics was published from October 1954 through April 1985.
 All copyrights are hereby acknowledged.
 See all articles from Popular Electronics.

 Just as early cellphones

 carrying cases to contain both the large electronics and the large battery required to operate the phone, some of

 the first commercially available portable personal radio sets came with shoulder straps.
 Those that didn't have

 straps had wheels and a handle.
 The "walkie-talkie" (originally called "handi-talkies")

 designs were first seen during World War II

 and then in Korea.
 In fact, this 1955 article